collapsed-stacks/startups/questions/864/is-it-possible-to-create-and-operate-the-company-remotely.md

 - posted by: [Nick Bolton](https://stackexchange.com/users/20131/nick-bolton) on 2014-10-01
 - score: 4

-<p>I live in the UK and founded and operated a company in Croatia.
+I live in the UK and founded and operated a company in Croatia.
 I found that the biggest issue with running a company remotely is communication.
-I had to fly over there frequently (at <em>least</em> once every 2 or 3 months) to keep the team motivated and focused, but the effect wears off quickly.</p>
+I had to fly over there frequently (at *least* once every 2 or 3 months) to keep the team motivated and focused, but the effect wears off quickly.

-<p>So, yes you can create the company, and you can also hire people.
-However, to effectively lead and manage a team remotely, you need to have a solid preexisting relationship with the people you hire, or at least one with the manager that will lead the team for you.</p>
+So, yes you can create the company, and you can also hire people.
+However, to effectively lead and manage a team remotely, you need to have a solid preexisting relationship with the people you hire, or at least one with the manager that will lead the team for you.

-<p>In the end I closed the company and let my remote workers go because we couldn't remain as an effective team.</p>
+In the end I closed the company and let my remote workers go because we couldn't remain as an effective team.